 At our meeting Colgrass and I had a vigorous and stimulating discussion about music in general and the new piece in particular.
 Michael is a brilliant thinker, and a triple-threat author, composer and lecturer.
 He was excited about including steel drums in his music, and I was looking forward to getting a part from someone who actually knew percussion instruments first-hand.
 I gave him the same diagrams and general suggestions regarding pans that I had given to Bruce Mather.
 I also made it a point to stress the importance of keeping the proliferation of equipment under control if he wanted to hear his piece played more than once.
 Unfortunately, even a percussionist-composer can lose control of this very practical dimension of working with a percussion group.

 When I saw the final score for A Flute in the Kingdom of Drums and Bells I felt completely deflated.
 The steel pan part was very well written and collaborated beautifully with the solo flute; however, the total inventory of equipment required for the piece was enormous, including a grand piano.
 Part of the conception for the piece was the flutist physically “visiting” various percussion stations, and interacting with the performer(s) there.
 That made consolidating the placement of all the instruments even more problematic.
 The final setup for the concert, given on January 11, 1995, completely covered the stage in Toronto’s George Weston Recital Hall, a venue that can fit a whole symphony orchestra!
-Michael’s piece had to be programmed as the entire first half, so it could be set in advance and then struck during intermission to make room for the rest of the repertoire on the program.
+In order to have enough room for the other repertoire, Michael’s piece had to be programmed as the entire second half of the concert.
+That way it could be partially set in advance and then fully re-positioned during intermission.
 Needless to say, touring with such a program was completely unworkable, not to mention impossible to finance.
 Marina, who travels with a flute and a piccolo, was frustrated and baffled.
 So was I. Strangely, I think Michael was too.
 As with Mather’s concerto, Colgrass’s piece was performed only once.
-He eventually returned to the steel drum in his Pan Trio, composed for the virtuoso Liam Teague in 2008.
+He eventually returned to the steel drums in his Pan Trio (for tenor pans, harp and percussion), composed for the virtuoso Liam Teague in 2008.

 Around the time we began to receive the music for the Mather and Colgrass commissions NEXUS was touring a great deal.
 Takemitsu’s concerto was in demand and my pans, safely in Case #21, were often in transit by truck or air freight during times when I needed them for practice.
 Early in 1994 my steel pan savior, Paul Ormandy, had taken them along with some of his own drums to a relatively new company in the U.S. called Panyard to get a tuning touch-up known as a “blend”.
 I mentioned my problem to Paul, and asked him to find out if Panyard could copy the old Phase II tuning on a new set of double tenors.
 I needed exact copies – same dimensions for each pan, and precise placement and size of every note.
 The tuners at Panyard took measurements of my instruments, and then I got a phone call from one of the owners of the company, Shelly Irvine, asking me if I would be interested in a free pair of new pans in exchange for giving Panyard an endorsement and permission to use my photo in their advertising.
 At the time I considered myself an absolute novice pan player (I still do) and was surprised by his offer, but I said if the pans they make are what I need, and sound even close to my Harrigin pans, I would be agreeable.
 I soon received a new set of double tenors that perfectly matched my originals.